FAQ

 An Intimacy Professional is an umbrella term for someone who uses consent-based methods to craft scenes of intimacy (including but not limited to familial, romantic, traumatic, and professional intimacy) and nudity within the arts and entertainment industry.
 An Intimacy Professional may describe any number of artists who work as part of an Intimacy Department including Intimacy Coordinators, Directors, Assistants, Choreographers, or Consultants.

-What are the different types of Intimacy Professionals?
+What are the different types of intimacy professionals (coordinators, directors, etc)?

 Intimacy Coordinator: A fully trained Intimacy Professional who works on digital media including film and TV, audio recordings, and video games from pre through post-production.